-Rush E. Simonson, CEO and Chairman
+Rush E. Simonson, Chairman

-Peter M. Simonson, President and Board Member
+Peter M. Simonson, Director

 With 20 years of executive experience in sales, marketing, management, product development, engineering, business development, market research and consulting, Mr. Simonson holds a Mechanical Engineering degree from Georgia Tech.

 He has been awarded five patents for surgical products, with an additional seven patents pending.
-He is the inventor of the Medtronic’s patented unique spinal implant a system, TSRH-3D®, which has sold in excess of $1 billion in more the 30 countries.
-Mr. Simonson and the team developing his technology received Medtronic’s global Technical-Contributor-of-The-Year award.
+He is inventor of the Medtronic’s patented unique spinal implant a system, TSRH-3D®, which has sold in excess of $1 billion in more the 30 countries.
+Mr. Simonson, and the team developing his technology received Medtronic’s global Technical-Contributor-of-The-Year award.
 Mr. Simonson has become highly sought after worldwide for his talents as a sales trainer and motivational speaker.
 After proving his skills invaluable in more than 60 markets, Medtronic now features his pioneering sales techniques in sales training videos and curriculum worldwide.

 J.R.
 Slaughter, Advisor*